itamarKraitman/Graph_Algorithms/README.md

-# **Exercise 2 - Graph Algorithms GUI**
+# **Exercise 2 - Graph Algorithms main.java.GUI**
 >By Itamar Kraitman & Yuval Bubnovsky

 Object-Oriented Programming course @ Ariel University, exercise 2

-In this assignment, we were tasked with creating a GUI which will hold a directed weighted graph, run algorithms on said graph, present the results to the user and have save/load capabilities.
+In this assignment, we were tasked with creating a main.java.GUI which will hold a directed weighted graph, run algorithms on said graph, present the results to the user and have save/load capabilities.
 The interfaces were given to us and we were not allowed to alter them in any way.

 Instructions regarding running the code follow this Readme.